dasaderi/WhyNotOpenScience/GOALS.md

 General: Measure obstacles to adoption of OS practices - break down in different OS topics (open data, open source, open access publications, etc.)

 #### What do researchers (initially students and postdocs?) know about open science?
 Consider age, cultural background, language.
+ - different software/program for working open
+ - what does being open mean to you? what is open science to you?

 #### What facilities/programs/software/tools do researchers know about to help them practice open science?
+- different software/programs -> see 101 Innovations survey

 #### Do researchers practice open science?
+Maybe a list, such as: _yes I do this_, _no I don't do this_, _I have not thought about this_, _this does not apply to me_
 - Open discussion of research ideas
 - Open discussion of methodology
 - Collaboration on methodology